 - .
 Preheat oven to 375

-- In a bowl, mix the apples, lemon juice, 1 tbsp flour, and optional 1 tbsp sugar.
+- In a bowl, mix the apples, lemon juice, 1 tablespoon flour, and optional 1 tablespoon sugar.

 - Transfer to a parchment-lined 2-quart baking dish.